 Tel. +45 87 30 66 00

 The Aarhus Museum of Arts was opened In 2004.
-Occupying 17,700 square metres with exhibitions spanning from the 16th century to contemporary, including international artists like Bill Viola and James Turrell.
+Occupying 17,700 square meters with exhibitions spanning from the 16th century to contemporary, including international artists like Bill Viola and James Turrell.
 Besides its galleries, ARoS have a section for children and young people where they can experience arts hands-on. / Jane, air purser